What Determine the Selling Price at Auction?

 The above study confirmed what many buyers advocates believed in.
 Location, day, time, weather, agent's presentation effort, etc, will all affect the outcome of the sales and auction campaign.

-We discussed this factor in our other article.
-We try to understand the impact of "shoes-off" campaign and its effect on property prices.
+We discussed this "shoes-off" policy in our other article, where we try to understand the impact of "shoes-off" campaign and its effect on property prices.
 A few real estate agents were asked why they believe in the need for a "shoes-off" open for inspection campaign.
 We also interviewed some buyers, as well, on their thoughts of walking into a "shoes-off" inspection.
 The results are equally eye-opening.
 Read the article for more information.

 Conclusion